Gui-Yom/filet/README.md

 The underlying protocol powering the data transfers.
 Currently, two implementations of a TCP transport are available. `marais.filet.transport.impl.TcpTransport` directly uses `java.nio.AsynchronousSocketChannel`.
-The other implementation is based on [Ktor](https://ktor.io) raw sockets and is served through the `filet-ktor` artifact.
+The other implementation is based on [Ktor](https://ktor.io) raw sockets and is provided through the `filet-ktor` artifact.

 ### API (Kotlin)
 ```kotlin